 St. Leodegar (Leger), Lucerne – the Hofkirche

-It was built on the foundations of a Roman basilica which burned down in 1633, between 1633 and 1639.
+It was built on the foundations of a Roman basilica, and burned down in 1633.
 It had been under the jurisdiction of the Murbach Abbey during the 12th century, the patron saint of which was St. Leodegar (Leger).
-In 1291 the abbey was sold to the Habsburgs, and in 1433 the city of Lucerne took over the control thereof.
+In 1291 the abbey was sold to the Habsburgs, and in 1433 the city of Lucerne took over its control.
 In 1455 it was converted from a Benedictine monastery into a “universal order” church.
 The monastery enjoyed a period of great prosperity during the Reformation, due to its significance to the Catholic cantons of Switzerland.
 In 1874 the parish church of St. Leodegar was founded, and at the same time became both a monastery church and a parish church, which it has remained to this day.
 It was one of the few churches to be built north of the Alps during the Thirty Years War, and one of the richest in terms of interior decoration representing the late German Renaissance.

 When not admiring the interiors of these beautiful old churches, we had free time to explore the Old Town and main shopping district.
 As Christmas was just around the corner, most shops were decorated with festive fare and wares, above all the famous chocolates and confectionary.
 Among the watches, jewellry and elegant boutiques of the Schwanenplatz there is the purveying scent of freshly baked bread and pastries.
 Bachman is one of the family-run chocolatiers, founded over a hundred years ago, and whose fourth-generation owners promise “exclusive specialties and enjoyable experiences”.